elm-tooling/elm-tooling-cli/docs/spec.md

 This is the specification for the `elm-tooling.json` file, where unofficial Elm tools can collaborate on per-project configuration they need.

+The keywords “MUST”, “SHOULD” and “MAY” are used as defined in [RFC 2119].

 Known support:

 | Name                  | `"entrypoints"` | `"tools"` |